van800/com.unity.ide.rider/Packages/com.unity.ide.rider/Documentation~/index.md

 ### Submitting issues

 This package is maintained by JetBrains and Unity.
-Submit issues to the [JetBrains/resharper-unity/issues GitHub page](https://github.com/JetBrains/resharper-unity/issues).
+Submit issues to the [GitHub page](https://github.com/JetBrains/resharper-unity/issues).
 Unity intends for this package to become accessible to the public on GitHub in the future.